 If you're a Lab Tech using Stile, keep this page bookmarked for a quick reference.

 This guide is here to help you quickly access Stile pracs and activities, and get all of the information you need to prepare the lab and materials.
-If you are brand new to Stile, you can learn more about what it has to offer in our Getting Started guide.
+If you are brand new to Stile, you can learn more about what it has to offer in our Getting Started article.

 Continue reading below, or click to jump to the section most relevant to you: